 Christmas can seem to be filled with one social event after another.
 Mince pies, chocolates, mulled wine and canapés are everywhere.
-So what can you do to stack the odds in your favour this festive season?
+So, if you’re wondering how to stay healthy this Christmas, read on…

 Here is an action plan for enjoying Christmas without compromising your health and weight loss goals.

 Before you go to bed each night, plan out your food for the next day.
 This is always a good idea but never more so than at Christmas, when parties and “treats” are just about everywhere.

 Unless you have a weight loss programme already firmly established, it could be better to set a maintenance goal instead.
 It’s often much more realistic at this time of year.
 It will also give you the freedom to enjoy yourself without feeling deprived, or that you’ve failed, which in turn means you’re more likely to rebel (and head straight for the box of chocolates without a second glance).